 The General Astronomy Concentration is intended for students who do not plan on research careers in astronomy, but may have more broad intellectual interests, and are interested in related career paths, such as education or public outreach.
 The flexibility offered by the General Astronomy Concentration make it suitable to be elected as second major by broad group of students.

-For a complete description of our Astronomy Program, please go to this Courses of Study page.
+For a complete description of our Astronomy Program, including Minor requirements, please go to this Courses of Study page.